-In addition to didactic sessions, students will also participate in the Interprofessional Longitudinal Clinical Experience (ILCE) in the first year, where students will work in interprofessional teams with students from Yale School of Nursing and the Physician Associate Program in a consistent clinical setting.
-Students meet at their clinical settings one afternoon per week.
+In addition to didactic sessions, students will also participate in the Interprofessional Longitudinal Clinical Experience (ILCE) in the first year, where students will work in interprofessional teams with students from Yale School of Nursing and the Physician Associate Program.
+Students meet in a consistent clinical setting once a week and engage in simulation in interprofessional teams.
 At the end of the first year, students are assessed on their acquired clinical skills utilizing a two-case Observed Structured Clinical Exam (P-OSCE).

-At the conclusion of the ILCE and into the fall of the second year, students participate in the Medical Coaching Experience (MCE) to learn advanced clinical skills and prepare them for the clerkship year.
+At the conclusion of the ILCE and into the fall of the second year, students participate in the Medical Clinical Experience (MCE) to learn advanced clinical skills and prepare them for the clerkship year.
 For pre-clerkship course descriptions, please see course listings under Medical Education.